Soccer-Italy equal European unbeaten record in draw with Bulgaria | Sports-Games

 Soccer-Italy equal European unbeaten record in draw with Bulgaria

 It was one-way traffic in the second half as the home side went in search of a winner but, apart from Ciro Immobile's effort from a tight angle that was cleared off the line, Roberto Mancini's side did not look like scoring again.
-Despite the draw, Italy remain in a strong position to reach next year's World Cup in Qatar, sitting top of the group on 10 points from four matches, four points clear of Switzerland in second albeit having played two games more.
+Italy remained in a strong position to reach next year's World Cup in Qatar, sitting top of the group on 10 points from four matches, four points clear of Switzerland in second, albeit having played two games more.

 "We had opportunities to win, we were too hasty and a bit wasteful in possession," Italy captain Leonardo Bonucci told Rai Sport.
 "We wanted to celebrate the new start with a victory in front of our fans."
 Fifty-three days after their Euro 2020 triumph over England, Italy started with nine of the players who took to the field on that famous night at Wembley and showed no sign of letting up against Bulgaria as Chiesa stroked them in front early on.

-The livewire forward played a neat one-two with Immobile before finding the bottom corner, and Italy stayed in the ascendancy following their breakthrough.
+The livewire forward played a neat one-two with Immobile before finding the bottom corner, and Italy stayed in the ascendancy.
 The Azzurri looked on course to equal the record set by Spain from 2007-09 in style, with only Brazil between 1993-96 having a longer unbeaten run, of 36 games, but Iliev silenced the crowd with Bulgaria's only real attack of the half.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)